sharonl13/guide-articles/articles/Python/learn-about-python-lists/index.md

 **Mutable:**

 `lists` are mutable containers.
-Mutable containers are containers that allow changes to which objects are contained by the container. **TODO: ADD MORE?**
+Mutable containers are containers that allow changes to which objects are contained by the container.
+On the other hand, immutable containers do not allow changes (examples would include booleans, integers, and floats). **TODO: ADD MORE?**

 **TODO: Which of these should be discussed here:**